File for adoption

 Please note that other documents may be required from additional agencies.
 See the “Related” section for more information.

-Following the above form filings, you must respond to a Federal and Central Registers of Missing Children Search Request.
+In addition to filing these forms, you must respond to a Federal and Central Registers of Missing Children Search Request.
 The court will send this to you after you have filed the other forms.
 You must then send your response to the Department of Children and Families (DCF).
-DCF will then perform a search and make sure your intended child was not reported missing.
+DCF will then perform a search and make sure your intended child wasn’t reported missing.

 There is no filing fee for an adoption.
 However, you will need to pay the sheriff or constable for providing notice.
 These costs will vary.

 How to file File for adoption

 Generally, you should file your adoption with your local Probate & Family Court.
 Sometimes adoptions are filed in Juvenile Court or in District Court.
 Adoptions are only filed in Juvenile Court when they have a pending case involving that child, usually through a care and protection case that moves to a termination of rights case.
 Gloucester and Brookline District Courts retained their jurisdiction over juvenile matters, but they are exceptions to the general rule.

 Forms may be mailed to your local Probate & Family Court.
 Sometimes adoptions are filed in Juvenile Court or in District Court.
 Adoptions are only filed in Juvenile Court when they have a pending case involving that child, usually through a care and protection case that moves to a termination of rights case.
 Gloucester and Brookline District Courts retained their jurisdiction over juvenile matters, but they are exceptions to the general rule.

 The court will tell you if you’re required to give notice, and provide you with a citation.
 After you file your forms, “notice” must be given to:

 - Everyone whose consent is required if they haven’t already provided written consent to the adoption